 Including a deadbolt in the design of your door is the best way to ensure that potential intruders are prevented from entering your property.
-Although they have mostly become a standard feature of modern homes, purchasing a deadbolt lock still necessitates some research.
+Although they have mostly become a standard feature of modern homes, purchasing a deadbolt lock still necessitates some research, you need to buy the best lock for apartment door.
 This is especially important when deciding between a single-cylinder and a double-cylinder lock for your home.
 Of course, understanding each alternative and what it has to offer is the first step in making this decision.

 What Is a Single Cylinder Deadbolt?